thriveweb/deking-new/content/pages/about-guarantees.md

     During the construction process we keep your property clean and tidy to ensure you, your family, and the Deking team are kept safe.
 On completion we remove all our building waste and leave your property tidy
-  title: 25 Year Structural Warranty*
+  title: The Diamond Difference.
+25 Year Warranty*
 bannerTitle: Guarantees
 bannerDescription: >-
   Our Guarantee's to give you piece of mind.